 What does this mean?

-- Applications may not work properly
+- Applications not working properly

-- Systems may run more slowly
+- Systems running more slowly

-- Computers may be more prone to crash
+- Computers being more prone to crash

 Carrying out proactive monitoring and maintenance work can also find faults that can be fixed before they develop into major problems.
 For example, a backup solution could have stopped running because it ran out of space to back up new files.
 With a proactive approach, this would be discovered and fixed before it became an issue for you.

 Questions you should be asking your current IT provider: